-Emelia Hunt advises on a wide range of corporate transactions, including private mergers and acquisitions (both domestic and cross-border), public takeovers, IPOs, fundraisings, joint ventures, restructurings and private equity-backed transactions, as well as corporate advisory work.
-Ms. Hunt represents clients across a broad range of sectors, including financial services, real estate, and insurance, but has a particular interest in and focus on healthcare, life sciences and technology.
+Emelia Morris advises on a wide range of corporate transactions, including private mergers and acquisitions (both domestic and cross-border), public takeovers, IPOs, fundraisings, joint ventures, restructurings and private equity-backed transactions, as well as corporate advisory work.
+Ms. Morris represents clients across a broad range of sectors, including financial services, real estate, and insurance, but has a particular interest in and focus on healthcare, life sciences and technology.

-Ms. Hunt is also active in pro bono work at the firm.
+Ms. Morris is also active in pro bono work at the firm.
 In 2021 she successfully represented a pro bono client in a building dispute in court and is currently assisting a family with their immigration applications.

-- Novartis, on an exclusive license agreement in relation to its naporafenib asset, a Phase 2 pivotal-ready pan-RAF inhibitor for treating pathway-driven tumours, to Erasca, Inc.
+- Novartis, on an exclusive license agreement in relation to its naporafenib asset, a Phase 2 pivotal-ready pan-RAF inhibitor for treating pathway-driven tumours, to Erasca Inc.